 Real Time Exemption Checking (RTEC)

-Community Pharmacy England recommends pharmacy owners register for RTEC now using the guidance below.
+Registration for new pharmacies: Community Pharmacy England recommends those minority of pharmacy owners who have not yet done so (and new pharmacies) register for RTEC now using the guidance below.

 RTEC checks a patient’s exemption status using data held by the NHS Business Services Authority (NHSBSA).
 This check usually happens automatically when the prescription is processed in your IT system to generate dispensing labels.
 IT suppliers can choose exactly when the data is requested from NHSBSA using an API built into the system.